Peripherin: Function

-Regulatory mechanisms
+Regulation

 Nerve growth factor (NGF) plays the major role in the regulation of peripherin.
 It is both a transcriptional inducer and post-translational regulator of peripherin expression in PC12 and neuroblastoma cells.
 The mechanism of NGF-induced activation occurs through 5' flanking elements and intragenic sequences involving the TATA box and other upstream elements as well as depression at a negative element.
 The specific signals regulating peripherin expression in vivo are unknown.
 The peripherin gene is transcriptionally activated in both small and large sized sensory neurons of the dorsal root ganglion at about day E10, and mRNA is present in these cells after postnatal day 2 and throughout adulthood.
 Post transcriptional mechanisms reduce detectable peripherin to only the small sized cells; however, crushing of the peripheral processes in dorsal root ganglion neurons lead to mRNA and detectable peripherin in the large sized cells.

 The proinflammatory cytokines, interleukin-6 and leukemia inhibitory factor, can also induce peripherin expression through the JAK-STAT signaling pathway.
 This specific upregulation is linked to neuronal regeneration.